Stronger regulations could help protect against cyber attacks -Bank of Canada official

 Those tests should also include input and participation from major players outside of the financial sector, including telecommunications, energy and transportation.

-Financial penalties could also be enhanced.
-"If company management is unable to accurately gauge the risk of a systemic cyber event, it may well decide the fine for non-compliance is a cost that is worth paying," Dinis said.
+Rules that rely primarily on financial penalties could also be enhanced.
+"If company management is unable to accurately gauge the risk of a systemic cyber event, it may well decide the fine for noncompliance is a cost that is worth paying," Dinis said.

+Globally, countries should aim to create legislative reforms that are compatible with international norms to boost cross-border cooperation and decrease opportunities for companies to exploit jurisdictions with weaker cyber security regulations.

+"There are no walls between countries when it comes to cyber attacks," Dinis said.

-(Reporting by Kelsey Johnson, additional reporting by Fergal Smith in Toronto; Editing by Lisa Shumaker)
+(Reporting by Kelsey Johnson, additional reporting by Fergal Smith in Toronto; Editing by Lisa Shumaker and Jonathan Oatis)

 ((Kelsey.Johnson@thomsonreuters.com; +16132356745;))